 MC service group member: An MC service user, whose MC service ID is listed in a particular MC service group.

 MC service ID: A generic name for the user ID of a mission critical user within a specific MC service.
-MC service ID could be replaced by MCPTT ID, or MCVideo ID, or MCData ID depending on the context.
+MC service ID could be replaced by MCPTT ID, MCVideo ID, or MCData ID depending on the context.

 MC service server: A generic name for the server application function of a specific MC service.
 MC service server could be replaced by MCPTT server, MCVideo server, or MCData server depending on the context.